laiquet/idtrackerai-enhanced/docs/source/user_guide/output_structure.rst

 - ``silhouette_score``: Average silhouette score measured over a random sample of images at the end of the contrastive training.

 .. warning::
     ``body_length`` is not a reliable measurement of the real size of the animal.
-Its value depends on the segmentation parameters and the video conditions.
+Its value depends on the segmentation parameters and video conditions.

 Formats
 =======